bongomin/rate-company/README.md

 # rateme-app
- - rate me app is a a webbased application that is used to rate bussiness ,individuals
+ - rate me-company is a a webbased application that is used to rate bussiness ,individuals
  - a company is registered, then the registerd individuals can rate the bussiness companies respectively

 # Installation